metalcarratt/ministry/ls/Revelation/msg14.md

 sardis

+"the One who holds the aeven stars in His right hand" - sevenfold shining needed

 > Many of us can testify that when
 > we were saved, we were quite living,
 > But after getting into a